Visual Art and Design

 Joyfully drawing forth the artist in every student.

-The visual are and design department strives to provide authentic, performance-based learning opportunities that celebrate each student’s abilities in creative expression.
+The Visual Art and Design department strives to provide authentic, performance-based learning opportunities that celebrate each student’s abilities in creative expression.

 The intention of our program is to extend and refine:

 - The creative imagination and aesthetic experience through a range of visual studies and studio opportunities.

 - Students’ understandings of visual and cultural literacy, while also developing facility in the use of visual language.

 - An awareness of the interconnectedness of the arts and design in our lives and as life-long learners.

 Traditional and contemporary techniques.
 Students may engage in art-making opportunities across a variety of media, ranging from the traditional (drawing, painting) to new and emerging technologies (textiles, digital design).